7 Signs Your Senior Dog Has Joint Pain (and What Actually Helps)

 1. Maintain a Lean Body Weight

 This is the single highest-impact change you can make.
-Every extra pound puts roughly four pounds of force through the knees and hips with each step.
-A 10% weight reduction in an overweight arthritic dog produces measurable mobility improvement in most studies.
+Every extra pound puts several pounds of force through the knees and hips with each step.
 If you can't easily feel your dog's ribs, they're carrying weight their joints are paying for.
+Your vet can set a target and a safe rate.

 2. Daily Controlled Movement

-Rest is the worst thing for arthritic joints.
-Cartilage gets its nutrition from movement (it doesn't have a direct blood supply).
+Stillness is the enemy.
+Cartilage gets its nutrition from movement — it doesn't have a direct blood supply.
 Two short, flat, controlled walks beat one long hilly walk.
-Swimming is gold-tier — non-impact and full range of motion.
-Avoid weekend warrior patterns: a sedentary dog who suddenly chases a ball for 40 minutes will be sore for days.
+Swimming is gold-tier: non-impact, full range of motion.
+Avoid weekend-warrior patterns, where a sedentary dog suddenly chases a ball for 40 minutes and is sore for days.

 4. Home Environment Tweaks

-- Keep the house warm in winter — cold worsens arthritic pain
+• Keep the house warm in winter — cold makes stiffness worse

 5. Vet-Prescribed Therapy When Needed

-For moderate to severe cases, your vet has serious tools: NSAIDs (Galliprant, Rimadyl), monthly injections (Adequan, Librela), laser therapy, and physical therapy.
+For moderate to severe cases, your vet has serious tools — prescription medications, injectable therapies, laser therapy and physical therapy.
 Use them.
 There's no medal for refusing pain relief.
-Combine with the supplement stack and lifestyle changes for the best outcome.
+Your veterinarian is the only person who can prescribe, dose or combine any of them.

 What to Stop Doing